jiangyanan224/rediscpp/README.md

 req.push("QUIT");
 ```

-must be read in the response object `response<std::string, std::string>`.
+must be read in this tuple `response<std::string, std::string>`,
+that has static size two.

 ### Null

-It is not uncommon for apps to access keys that do not exist or that
+It is not uncommon for apps to access keys that do not exist or
-have already expired in the Redis server, to deal with these usecases
+that have already expired in the Redis server, to deal with these
+cases Boost.Redis provides support for `std::optional`.
+To use it,
-wrap the type with an `std::optional` as shown below
+wrap your type around `std::optional` like this

 ```cpp
 response<